eaprelsky/infodynamics/book/09_testing_the_theory.md

 - **Error patterns**: Types and frequencies of cognitive mistakes
 - **Individual differences**: Stable patterns across tasks and conditions

-Each task provided multiple dependent variables, giving us dozens of opportunities to test whether our information physics equations could predict real cognitive performance.
+Each task provided multiple dependent variables, giving us dozens of opportunities to test whether our information dynamics equations could predict real cognitive performance.

 ### Our Calculation Logic: From Theory to Measurement

-Converting our theoretical framework into empirical predictions required developing operational definitions for each information physics component:
+Converting our theoretical framework into empirical predictions required developing operational definitions for each information dynamics component:

 **Information Conductance (G_info) Calculation**:
 ```python